spacer

 In 1912, former president Theodore Roosevelt sought the Republican nomination at the convention in Chicago.
 He was infuriated by what he took to be betrayal of his progressive program by his personally chosen successor, the incumbent William Howard Taft.

-Prohibition Party candidate Eugene W. Chafin won his party's nomination at Atlantic City; it would be his second and final run.
+Prohibition Party candidate Eugene W. Chafin won his party`s 1912 nomination at Atlantic City; it would be his second and final run.

-Wilson won a lopsided electoral victory.
+Wilson won a lopsided electoral victory in November 1912.
 His election was nearly assured from the beginning because of the Republican split.
 The votes for Taft and Roosevelt combined indicate the G.O.P. would have won the presidency.
-All told, the votes cast for Wilson, Roosevelt and Debs reflected the people's leanings toward progressive reform.
+All told, the votes cast for Wilson, Roosevelt and Debs reflected the people`s leanings toward progressive reform.

 Candidates